Definition of jujitsu

-Origin of JUJITSU
+Origin and Etymology of jujitsu

 Japanese jūjutsu, from jū weakness, gentleness + jutsu art, skill

 First Known Use: 1875See Words from the same year

 JUJITSU Defined for English Language Learners

 : a form of fighting without weapons that was developed in Japan : a Japanese martial art